mebaadwaheed/winup/docs/components/advanced_widgets.md

 # Advanced Widgets

 WinUp also provides more complex, pre-built components for common UI patterns.
+For more information read their respective file documentation in the docs/components/widgets folder.

 ## Dock Widget
 The `Dock` widget allows you to create dockable toolbars or panels around a central content area, similar to IDEs or creative software.